openmrs/openmrs-book-guide/Contributing.md

 order: 10
 icon: repo-push
 ---
+!!!warning NOTE
+The guide was written for OpenMRS 1.9 in 2012 and needs to be updated.
+We would appreciate any help in updating the guide to cover OpenMRS 2.x and OpenMRS 3.x.
+!!!

 The OpenMRS Guide is hosted at [https://github.com/openmrs/openmrs-book-guide](https://github.com/openmrs/openmrs-book-guide).
 Anyone is welcome to help us improve the guide by contributing pull requests to this repository.
 We use [Retype](https://retype.com/) for this guide.
 It's basically simple [Markdown formatting](https://retype.com/guides/formatting/).